Sm Head 05

 • Stomach Yin deficiency symptoms – dry mouth, lack of appetite, epigastric pain, dry stools

-• Liver Yin deficiency symptoms – dry eyes, irritability, nervousness, lack of patience
+• Liver Yin deficiency symptoms – dry eyes, irritability, nervousness

 • Kidney Yin deficiency symptoms – back pain, dizziness, vertigo, poor memory